 Utah is on track to become the first state in the nation to eradicate homelessness.
 The entire state has fewer than 300 homeless people and will likely eliminate chronic homelessness by the end of the year, a housing expert told Mother Jones.
 (Chronic homelessness is defined as a person with a disabling condition who has been homeless for more than a year or has had four episodes of being homeless in the past three years.)

-The state accomplished this feat by -- guess what? -- giving people homes.
+The state accomplished this feat by — guess what? — giving people homes.
 Rather than first getting homeless people "ready" for housing by putting them in shelters, rehabs or halfway houses, Utah was the first state to give the "Housing First" approach a fair chance.
-And it's even saving the state money: The average chronically homeless person used to cost Salt Lake City more than $20,000 a year, Lloyd Pendleton, the director of Utah’s Homeless Task Force, told the New Yorker.
+And it saved local governments money: The average chronically homeless person used to cost Salt Lake City more than $20,000 a year, Lloyd Pendleton, the director of Utah’s Homeless Task Force, told the New Yorker.
 Putting someone into permanent housing costs the state just $8,000.

 Unity of Greater New Orleans and its coalition of homeless advocacy groups have already reduced the number of chronically homeless people in the city from 4,579 in 2009 to only 677 last year.
 Overall homelessness is also down in the city: The total number of homeless people sleeping at local shelters on a given night in January 2013 was 2,337 compared to 11,660 in 2007, representing an 80 percent decrease, NOLA.com reported.